Cantor ou Impostor?

-Cantor ou Impostor?
-(Singer or impostor?) is a Portuguese television mystery music game show based on the South Korean programme I Can See Your Voice.
+Cantor ou Impostor? is a Portuguese television mystery music game show based on the South Korean programme I Can See Your Voice, featuring its format where a guest artist and a contestant attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 It premiered on SIC on 17 July 2022.

 Gameplay

 Format

-Presented with a group of seven "mystery singers" that identified only by their occupation, a guest artist and a celebrity contestant must attempt to eliminate bad singers from the selection without ever hearing them perform live, over the course of five rounds.
-They are also assisted with clues regarding singers' backgrounds, style of performance, and observations from a celebrity panel.
+Over the course of five rounds, the guest artist and contestant must attempt to eliminate bad singers from a group of seven "mystery singers", identified only by their occupation or alias, without ever hearing them perform live.
+They are assisted by clues regarding the singers' backgrounds, style of performance, and observations from a celebrity panel.
 At the end of a game, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.

 The contestant must eliminate one mystery singer at the end of each round, receiving if they eliminate a bad singer.
 At the end of a game, if the contestant decides to walk away, they will keep the money had won in previous rounds; if they decide to risk for the last remaining mystery singer, they double their all winnings if a singer is good, or give it anyway to the winning bad singer selected by them.

 Production

-Following the successful broadcasts of A Máscara, Impresa formally acquired the rights to produce a local adaptation of I Can See Your Voice in Portugal, which was announced as part of SIC's 30th anniversary programming lineup in February 2022, with Warner Bros.
+Following the success of A Máscara, Impresa formally acquired the rights to produce a Portuguese adaptation of I Can See Your Voice for SIC's 30th anniversary programming lineup in February 2022, with Warner Bros.
 International Television Production assigning on production duties.